RayaneCTX/ECE264-Summer-2021/PA01/README.md

 ```
 make run-test-sort
 ```
 to test the sort function.
+Note that the unit test suite for the sorting function relies on a working implementation of your checking function.
+If your checking function does not work properly, whatever `make run-test-sort` outputs is probably way off.
+When we grade your, we will use our own version of the checking function so as to isolate each function and provide partial credit (that's why we have the preprocessor guards `#ifndef GRADE_SORT` and `#ifndef GRADE_CHECK`).
 Once all provided test cases pass, you can be confident that you will earn 100%.
 Make sure your code compiles with the required GCC flags!

 ## Submission